MickaelRigault/hypergal/README.md

 ***

-Below instruction could be deprecated.
+instructions below could be deprecated.
 More to come

 # Main script: ```run_hypergal.py```